Vincent3003/STAT172_FinalProject/README.md

 **Methods:**
 The analysis workflow includes the following:
-- Data cleaning in R
+- Data cleaning in R to ensure accuracy and consistency.
 - Visualizations and exploratory analysis
-- Predictive modeling with decision trees and random forests
-- Statistical analysis and interpretation using generalized linear models

-**Data cleaning in R**
-- Visualizations and exploratory analysis
+- Comprehensive visualizations and exploratory analysis to unveil trends and patterns.
-- Predictive modeling with decision trees and random forests
+- Advanced predictive modeling employing decision trees and random forests for insightful predictions.
-- Statistical analysis and interpretation using generalized linear models

 **Key Results**
-- Key factors driving high-income status identified through model importance plots
+- Identification of pivotal factors influencing high-income status elucidated through model importance plots.
-- Interpretations of model coefficients to quantify effects
+- Quantification of effects through interpretation of model coefficients, providing actionable insights.
-- Identification of customer segments based on demographics
+- Segmentation of customer demographics to target specific high-income segments effectively.

 **Recommendations**
-- Targeted skincare offerings tailored for high-income segments
+- Tailored skincare offerings designed specifically for high-income segments, enhancing market penetration and revenue growth.
-- Refined recommender system based on influential variables
+- Enhancement of the recommender system by incorporating influential variables, ensuring personalized recommendations for customers.

 **Contact:** For any questions, please contact chi.dang@drake.edu